Version: SMASH-3.3

 Producing ROOT output requires ROOT installed (see http://root.cern.ch).

-pdgcode[npart] charge[npart] t[npart] x[npart] y[npart] z[npart] p0[npart]
+time_last_collision[npart] t[npart] x[npart] y[npart] z[npart] p0[npart]

 px[npart] py[npart] pz[npart] E_kinetic_tot E_fields_tot E_tot

-The maximal number of particles in one entry is limited to 500000.
-This is done to limit the buffer size needed for ROOT output.
-If the number of particles in one block exceeds 500000, then they are written in separate blocks with the same tcounter and ev.
-The fields have the following meaning:
+1. This is done to limit the buffer size needed for ROOT output.
+If the number of particles in one ROOT entry (output block) exceeds 500000, then they are written in separate entries with the same tcounter and ev.

 • ev is event number